What is a Psychometric Test?: Types, Tips to Prepare, Sample Questions

 Statement: Therapists have some flexibility regarding what they deem serious enough to lead them to breach confidentiality.

 Which of the boxes comes next in the sequence?

 Psychometric test preparation course by Rife

 At Rife Consultancy, we have curated an in-depth course to help students prepare for their psychometric tests.
-It is specially designed by experts and professors having years of experience in dealing with psychology subjects.
+In addition, specially designed by experts and professors having years of experience in dealing with psychology subjects.

-The entire course is divided into short videos that you can refer to according to your convenience.
+Also, the entire course is divided into short videos that you can refer according to your convenience.
 In our easy-to-grab, self-paced learning course, the following things will be covered:

 1. Basic interview questions and how to answer it

 2. Nonverbal communication and its significance